Devin White

-Devin Marcel White (born February 17, 1998) is an American football linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at LSU, and was drafted by the Buccaneers fifth overall in the 2019 NFL Draft.
-He won a Super Bowl championship in the 2020 season in a 31–9 victory over the Kansas City Chiefs in Super Bowl LV.
+Devin Marcel White (born February 17, 1998) is an American professional football linebacker for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the LSU Tigers, and was selected by the Tampa Bay Buccaneers fifth overall in the 2019 NFL draft.
+He spent five seasons with the Buccaneers and won a Super Bowl championship with the team in Super Bowl LV.

-High school career
+Early life

 Devin White attended North Webster High School in Springhill, Louisiana where he played football as a standout linebacker and running back.

 White was a controversial recruit out of high school, having multiple run-ins with police.
 In November 2015, he and his teammate Keuntra Gipson were arrested for having sex with a 14-year-old, a misdemeanor in Louisiana.
 One month later, White was arrested for misdemeanor charges of “careless operation of a motor vehicle and flight from an officer.”
 Because of his legal situation, White was dismissed from the 2015 Under Armour All-America Game.
 Despite these controversies, he was still able to sign with LSU to play football.

 College career

-In his sophomore season at LSU, White led the SEC in tackles with 133, the fourth-most tackles in a single season in school history.
+In his sophomore season at LSU, White led the Southeastern Conference in tackles with 133, the fourth-most tackles in a single season in school history.
 He became the first player in SEC history to be named Defensive Player of the Week four times in the same season.
-Following his junior year, White decided to forgo his senior year and enter the 2019 NFL Draft.
+Following his junior year, White decided to forgo his senior year and enter the 2019 NFL draft.